 - Dorm Renovations

 Gould Academy is a special place with special people.
 The Academy has long been committed to sustainability and innovation.
 Recent projects have allowed us to convert the lighting in Ordway Hall and Hanscom Hall to highly efficient LEDs.
 We have upgraded the boilers in Farnsworth Fieldhouse and Ordway Hall, installed solar panels on the Admissions Building, and converted Hanscom Hall from steam to hot water heat.
 Vogt House, Park-Mason House, and two faculty apartments are currently heated using wood pellet boilers.

 GouldNow will help us take the next step in making our campus more livable, more marketable, and more sustainable.
 We hope to make upgrades and renovations to our student living spaces (adding insulation, replacing inefficient lighting with LEDs, installing temperature controls in rooms) and faculty homes.
-These types of upgrades not only affect the daily living and learning environment of our students, but also make a big difference on our carbon footprint and bottom line.
+These types of upgrades not only affect the daily living and learning environment of our students but also make a big difference in our carbon footprint and bottom line.

 Investing in Program